 Perform better with research-driven methods.

-Sport psychology is the science of the high-performance mindset.
+Sport & Performance psychology is the science of the high-performance mindset.
 It is the study of how our brains contribute to our successes and failures and how to train our minds to perform at our fullest.

-After decades of research, sport psychologists understand the intricacies of how environment, teammates, and mental climate can affect performance.
+After decades of research, sport and performance psychologists understand the intricacies of how environment, teammates, and mental climate can affect performance.
 We’ve learned, for instance, that the ability to maintain confidence when under pressure and to stay motivated in the face of adversity is one of the fundamental mental skills of elite performers.

 Common skills that performers seek to improve are confidence, motivation, concentration and performing under stress.
 Common techniques include self-talk, visualization, relaxation, sleep improvement for improved energy, and routine building.